SofiaZang/Mousecraft/README.md

 2. Open an git bash and navigate to the folder where you want Mousecraft to be installed.

-3. Clone the repository to your computer pasting: ```git clone https://github.com/SofiaZang/Mousecraft.git``` mousecraft repository.
+3. Clone the mousecraft repository to your computer pasting: ```git clone https://github.com/SofiaZang/Mousecraft.git```.
 You can also get the cloning link under green code button here https://github.com/SofiaZang/Mousecraft.git

 4. Open an anaconda prompt and navigate to the cloned root folder of the MouseCraft GUI ``cd Mousecraft``.